-Jordan Vogt-Roberts directs his first major film with ‘Kong: Skull Island’, another reboot of the iconic monster this time set within a different time-period and featuring plenty of attractive visuals.
+Jordan Vogt-Roberts directs his first major film with ‘Kong: Skull Island’, another reboot of the iconic monster this time set within a different time-period and featuring plenty of vibrant visuals.
 Resulting in ‘Kong: Skull Island’ being a pretty entertaining monster flick overall, despite the film still being plagued with a range of issues throughout its two-hour runtime.

 Plot Summary: Shortly after the Vietnam war in 1973, a team of scientists explore an uncharted island in the Pacific, without knowing it, they soon venture into the domain of the mighty ‘King Kong’, and must fight their way through an onslaught of dangerous creatures to escape the deadly: ‘Skull Island’.